nicoalba/spectro-assignment/writing-assignment.md

 - `RESTARTS`: How many times the containers in the pod have restarted
 - `AGE`: The amount of time elapsed since creation of the pod

-For more info, available flags, and example commands, see [`get` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get).
+For more info, available flags, and example commands, refer to [`get` on K8s docs](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get).

 ## `kubectl describe pod`

 Use this command to get a detailed, human-readable view of a specific pod or a set of pods in a K8s cluster.
-While `kubectl get pods` offers a summary, `describe` gathers information from multiple API endpoints to present a comprehensive snapshot of a pod's current state and configuration.
+While `kubectl get pods` gives a summary, `describe` pulls details from multiple sources to show the pod's full state and setup.
 It is an essential tool for troubleshooting pod-related issues.

 ### Example output and explanation